Categories

 Step 5 – Preview and Send Your Email

-Preview option
+Preview results option in mail merge

 But sending “mass” emails?
 No!!!
 It’s a tedious and unreliable process.